 “It’s not in the short term, but it’s in the natural direction for us in the long term,” – “Many (cable service providers) would like to have a competitor to HBO, and they would bid us off of HBO.”

 “Offering Netflix through a cable package could help the streaming service avoid a separate potential clash with cable operators over rising costs for online video traffic over their Internet pipes.
-Cable operators are the dominant high speed Internet providers in the U.S. and have been trying to devise methods to manage their costs and traffic of online video.”
+Cable operators are the dominant high-speed Internet providers in the U.S. and have been trying to devise methods to manage their costs and traffic of online video.”

 Latest Geeky Gadgets Deals

 Disclosure: Some of our articles include affiliate links.
 If you buy something through one of these links, Geeky Gadgets may earn an affiliate commission.
-Learn more.
+Learn about our Disclosure Policy.